RapidAI/RapidLaTeXOCR/README.md

 click D "https://github.com/RapidAI/RapidLaTeXOCR" _blank
 ```

-### TODO
-- [x] Add demo in the hugging face
-- [ ] Rewrite LaTeX-OCR GUI version based on `rapid_latex_ocr`
-- [ ] Integrate other better models

 ### Installation
+> [!NOTE]
-> NOTE: When installing the package through pip, the model file will be automatically downloaded and placed under models in the installation directory.
+> When installing the package through pip, the model file will be automatically downloaded and placed under models in the installation directory.
 >
-> If the Internet speed is slow, you can download it separately through [Google Drive](https://drive.google.com/drive/folders/1e8BgLk1cPQDSZjgoLgloFYMAQWLTaroQ?usp=sharing) | [Baidu NetDisk](https://pan.baidu.com/s/1rnYmmKp2HhOkYVFehUiMNg?pwd=dh72).
+> If the Internet speed is slow, you can download it separately through [Google Drive](https://drive.google.com/drive/folders/1e8BgLk1cPQDSZjgoLgloFYMAQWLTaroQ?usp=sharing) or [Baidu NetDisk](https://pan.baidu.com/s/1rnYmmKp2HhOkYVFehUiMNg?pwd=dh72).

 ```bash
 pip install rapid_latex_ocr